snac-cooperative/technical-docs/tat_requirements/plan.md

 - how is gitlab backed up?

-Overview
+Overview and order of work
 ---

-- create tech documents, filling in as much prose as possible
+1. create tech documents, filling in as much prose as possible

-- create prototype software to test tech requirements, iterate updating requirements and prototype
+1. create prototype software to test tech requirements, iterate updating requirements and prototype

-- create tests for test driven development, and validate prototype
+1. create tests for test driven development, and validate prototype

-- refactor or rewrite prototype to match requirements
+1. refactor or rewrite prototype to match requirements

-- create version 1 of software
+1. create version 1 of software

 Code we write